EdwinVW/dapr-workshop/Assignment04/step-by-step.md

       state);
    ```

-    > As you can see here, the structure of the data when saving state is an array of key / value pairs.
+    > As you can see here, the structure of the data when saving state is an array of key/value pairs.
 In this example you use an anonymous type as payload.

 1. The URL for getting data using the Dapr state API is: `http://localhost:<daprPort>/v1.0/state/<statestore-name>/<key>`.
 You'll use this API to retrieve the VehicleState.
 Replace the implementation of the `GetVehicleStateAsync` method with the following code: